 To avoid common design errors, you can run diagnostic checks that test the completeness of your Stateflow® chart during compilation and simulation.
 Stateflow diagnostics detect state inconsistencies, violations in data ranges, and cyclic behavior in Stateflow charts in Simulink® models.

-When you simulate a model, Stateflow automatically parses the Stateflow machine.
-The parser evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
+When you simulate a model, the Stateflow parser evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
 You can also check the syntax of your chart by selecting Update Chart in the Modeling tab of the Stateflow Toolstrip.

 If syntax errors exist in your chart, the chart automatically appears with the highlighted object that causes the first error.
 You can select the error in the diagnostic window to bring its source chart to the front with the source object highlighted.
 Any unresolved data or events in the chart are flagged in the Symbol Wizard.